 4. Planet API

 Planet Labs provides imagery of the Earth from space to make global change visible, accessible, and actionable.
-The Planet APITrack this API integrates Earth satellite images and data in near real-time.
+The Planet API integrates Earth satellite images and data in near real-time.
 Imagery options include scenes and mosaics.

 5. NASA Mars Rover Photos API